proffapt/fERP/README.md

 <img align="left" width="260" alt="image" src="https://user-images.githubusercontent.com/86282911/230757945-2229d143-2eef-40df-958c-269c6a3c919e.png">

-The "fERP" extension is a tool designed to automate the process of filling feedback forms for course professors in IIT KGP.
+The `fERP` extension is a tool designed to automate the process of filling feedback forms for course professors in IIT KGP.
 This extension saves your time and effort by automatically filling out the forms for you.

 With the extension, you have three options for the **type of feedback**: `positive`, `negative`, or `neutral`.
 The extension generates _randomized feedback responses for each submission_, so you don't have to think of what to write each time.